letiendat198/photosync_electron/README.md

 ## Features
 - Backup images and videos to Google Photos
 - Allow choosing which folder to backup
-- Convenient ON/OFF toogle in system tray
+- Convenient ON/OFF toggle in system tray
 - Custom backup notification (Maybe?)

 ## TODO